 “Your score will improve much faster than it would have had you not engaged in the strategy,” he said.
 “You take a small step backward for a huge step forward, if you’ve got the discipline to do it.”

 Metzger does suggest using caution with balance transfers if you plan on financing a big purchase, such as a mortgage or car, within the next month or two.
-Depending on your financial health, slight fluctuations in your credit score could prevent you from getting the best interest rates on these purchases.
+Depending on your financial health, slight fluctuations in your credit score could prevent you from getting your best interest rates on these purchases.

 3 alternatives to a balance transfer